mhy2501/compawrt/README.md

    database: '<your database name>'
    ```

-5. Create `.env` variable and type the following:
+5. In your server folder root directory, create `.env` variable with the following contents:
    - `jwtSecret = <your password-like string here>`
    - `FRONTEND_URL = http://localhost:<your client local/port>`
    - `CLOUDINARY_CLOUD_NAME = <your cloudinary name from your cloudinary account dashboard>`